tno-ssi-lab/wallet-overview/README.md

 # Overview of SSI Wallets and their Characteristics

+This is the repository for TNO's overview of SSI wallets.
+The actual overview can be found [here](https://tno-ssi-lab.github.io/wallet-overview/).

+## Sources
-Here we maintain our overview for SSI wallets.
-The information is aggregated from input from wallet vendors (via a [form](https://docs.google.com/forms/d/e/1FAIpQLSdM1h1n-LtbaB5ug8YEnT7pfa__2Y4ehhNobdsPdNMA63c4YQ/viewform?usp=sf_link?hl=en)) and our [IIW/RWOT work on credential profiles](https://github.com/vcstuff/credential-profile-comparison).
+The information is aggregated from input from wallet vendors (via a [form](https://docs.google.com/forms/d/e/1FAIpQLSdM1h1n-LtbaB5ug8YEnT7pfa__2Y4ehhNobdsPdNMA63c4YQ/viewform?usp=sf_link?hl=en)), TNO internal overviews and our [IIW/RWOT work on credential profiles](https://github.com/vcstuff/credential-profile-comparison).

 ## Goal
 The overview serves the following purposes: